rodrihgh/chulapa/docs/collections/_skins/02_deeply.md

 ---
 layout: default
 title: Deeply
-subtitle: A dark background theme with bold contrasting colors.
+subtitle: A dark background theme with bold contrasting colors
-excerpt: Deeply ,a dark background theme with bold contrasting colors developed by Tophat Themes.
+excerpt: Deeply, a dark background theme with bold contrasting colors developed by Tophat Themes.
 permalink: skins/deeply
-date: 2015-03-03
+date: 2015-03-04
-last_modified_at: 2018-02-07
+last_modified_at: 2018-02-08
-tags: [demo, bootstrap, current-theme]
+tags: [demo, bootstrap, tophat, splash]
 categories: [skins]
 skin: deeply
 ---

-Developed by [Tophat Themes](https://themesguide.github.io/top-hat/dist/deeply/), you can use it on your site.
+Developed by [Tophat Themes](https://themesguide.github.io/top-hat/dist/), you can use it on your site.
 Just go to your `_config.yml` file and modify this lines

 ```yaml
 chulapa-skin: